Indianapolis Colts vs. Jacksonville Jaguars NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Jaguars stats and trends

-- In Jacksonville's eight games this season, it has three wins against the spread.

-- This season, the Jaguars won ATS in their only game as an underdog of 10 points or more.
+- The Jaguars have been underdogs by 10.5 points or more once this season and covered the spread.

-- Jacksonville's games this season have gone over the total in two out of eight opportunities (25%).
+- Jacksonville's games this year have hit the over on two of eight set point totals (25%).

-- When Jacksonville churns out more than 367.2 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Jacksonville picks up more than 367.2 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Jaguars have turned the ball over 14 times, six fewer times than the Colts have forced turnovers (20).
+- This year the Jaguars have 14 turnovers, six fewer than the Colts have takeaways (20).

 Home and road insights

-- Indianapolis is 2-3 overall, and 3-2 against the spread, at home.
+- Indianapolis is 3-2 against the spread, and 2-3 overall, at home this year.

-- Jacksonville is 0-3 overall, with only one win against the spread, on the road.
+- Away from home, Jacksonville has only one win against the spread and is 0-3 overall.

-- This year, in three away games, Jacksonville has gone over the total once.
+- Jacksonville has hit the over once in three away games this year.

 Powered by Data Skrive.